eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="approval-star-gap-scenarios" %}
 {% endproof %}

-Perhaps the most sobering statistic is how solid groggy Plurality Top-2 was in VSE compared to STAR under the sweeps and scenarios (with the Clear-Eyed variant being even further ahead).
-Despite Plurality Top-2 having completely mediocre ~80% VSE in the ideal case, it stays robust compared to all other single-round systems<d-footnote>Technically, Plurality Top-2 is the exact system being used in California right now, including for that 61 candidate Gubernatorial race.</d-footnote>.
+Perhaps the most sobering statistic is how solid groggy Plurality Top-2 was in VSE compared to STAR under the sweeps and scenarios (with the clear-eyed variant being even further ahead).
+Despite Plurality Top-2 having completely mediocre ~80% VSE in the ideal case, it stays robust compared to all other single-round systems<d-footnote>Technically, Plurality Top-2 is the exact system being used in California right now, including for that 61-candidate gubernatorial race.</d-footnote>.

 I would never advocate for Plurality Top-2<d-footnote>As previously mentioned, there are a number of things that VSE does not measure.
 For example, <em>who runs in the first place</em>.
 What a strong VSE for PT2 really shows is that "if the candidates are fixed and you run the election under different methods, PT2 would tend to elect a better candidate than a single-round STAR election".
 Plurality voting has a number of really nasty effects on the dynamics of elections beyond who wins.</d-footnote>, but this model seems to highlight that the potential corrective mechanism of a delayed runoff can somewhat salvage even the worst primary elections, whereas ignorance decimates the accuracy of all single-round systems.